 You may also want to check with your host to see if they perform automatic updates — many managed WordPress hosts do.
 There is usually a setting to toggle this off yourself.
 However, be careful disabling automatic security updates for WordPress as doing so could put you at risk for a brute force attack, hack, etc.

-By using resources auto-updates, a staging site, and backups, plus doing adequate testing, you can take back control of the update process.
+By using a staging site and backups, and doing adequate testing, you can take back control of the update process.
 And if you set aside time to do this instead of trying to get it all done on the fly, you’ll feel less rushed — and more confident that you have a solid, stable store.

 We hope this advice has helped you in some way.
 If you have any advice of your own to share, we’d love for you to leave a comment below!